JasonEtco/smee-action/README.md

 }
 ```

+<h3 align="center">⚠️</h3>
-:warning: Heads up!
+<p align="center">Heads up!
 This is only to be used for debugging, not for sensitive data.
-Smee.io is not secured by any authentication, so anyone with the channel ID can view your payloads as they come in. :warning:
+Smee.io is not secured by any authentication, so anyone with the channel ID can view your payloads as they come in.</p>

+---

 ## Seeing the payloads